IrisYe-302/glyph_ros2_ws/README.md

 - Status: partially active.
 Keep it for configs unless you later migrate those configs into `go2_navigation`.

 ### `src/go2_interfaces`
-- Purpose: custom ROS message interfaces used by some Go2-side packages.
+Custom ROS message interfaces used by some Go2-side packages.
 - Status: active dependency, but not usually touched directly.

 ### `src/unitree_go2`
-- Purpose: old Go2 sim/description subtree.
+Old Go2 sim/description subtree.
 - What is still used:
   - `unitree_go2_description` supplies the URDF/xacro used by the robot bridge and RL-sar visualization.
 - What is no longer recommended: